 You can also choose your cycle based on the stain.
 Have red wine on your new pants?
 The machine will pick the right cycle to remove it.

-Bosch is the only washer with speed in both washer and dryer at 15 minutes each on washer and dryer.
+Bosch is the only manufacturer with speed cycles in both their washers and dryers at 15 minutes each.

-Bosch will have two washer models and two dryer models.
-The dryers are both condensation only (ventless).
+Their compact laundry lineup will have 4 washer and 4 dryer models with different features.
+The dryers are all condensation only (ventless).

 Samsung has many of the features of their larger machines like steam in the washer.
 They also have a 40-minute speed cycle for the washer.

-They have Wi-Fi as well, but only for diagnostics.
+They have Wi-Fi as well, but only for diagnostics of problems.
 It will help us with service but not you with performance.

-Samsung is also 26.625 deep as opposed to just over 24 inches for the other brands.
-You will have more capacity with Samsung than other brands but be careful where you place the Samsung.
-It could be deeper than the cabinet.
+Samsung's compact laundry is also 26.625 deep as opposed to just over 24 inches for the other brands.
+You will have more capacity with Samsung but be careful where you place the units.
+They are deeper than a traditional cabinet.

 In tight spaces, sometimes the depth can make a huge difference.
-The Blomberg laundry will have automatic and adjustable controls.
+The Blomberg laundry will have automatic and adjustable controls as well.

-The automatic controls will adjust to the wash and dry, or they can be manually selected for more customization, based on the your preference and load types.
+They can adjust to the wash and dry or can be manually selected for more customization based on your preference and load types.

 Bloomberg Washer WM77120 - $849